JuanLuisGozaloFdez/DevOpsLab2-ELK/README.md

 ```

 This compose file will create a stack with the ELK main services: `elasticsearch`, `logstash` and `kibana`;
-Additionally, the compose adds a filebeat as an example of an external source of information, the Cerebro tool which is used to make basic monitoring and operation over the Stack.
+Additionally, the compose adds a `filebeat` as an example of an external source of information, the `cerebro` tool which is used to make basic monitoring and operation over the Stack.

-A NGINX server is also added just for testing purpose of the systems.
+A `nginx` server is also added just for testing purpose of the systems.

-When the stack is been deployed, the docker-compose maps port the default ports for each service to the equivalent ports on the host in order to inspect easier the web interface of each service.
+When the stack is been deployed, the docker-compose maps the default ports for each service to the equivalent ports on the host in order to inspect easier the web interface of each service.

 **IMPORTANT NOTICE**: Ports 9200, 9300, 9000, 5000, 5044, 9600, 5601 and 4000 on the host MUST NOT already in use.